How to set up parental controls on Android smartphones and tablets

-If you have an Android tablet running Android OS version 4.2 or above, your device has the ability to quickly switch between a number of different user accounts.
+If you have an Android phone or tablet running Android 4.2 or above, your device has the ability to quickly switch between a number of different user accounts.
 This means you can set up one user account for yourself and another, safer one for your children to use!

 - Open your apps list and tap on the Settings icon.

 - Scroll down the settings page until you find Users, then press on it.
-On tablets like Samsung's, you might need to tap on the General tab at the top of the screen first.
+On some devices, you might need to tap on the General tab at the top of the screen first.

 Trade in with Geek Squad

 We buy and recycle working and damaged phones - get an instant quote for your

 There are many ways to set up parental controls for an Android phone.
 Some manufacturers like HTC and Samsung supply their own Kid Mode software to meet this need and some others don't.
 Next, we'll go over some of the basic settings you can change to help keep your phone and your children safe, using the tools which Android provides by default.

 You can protect the Play Store with a password to prevent your children emptying your bank account on lots of paid-for apps and games.
 Set this up by following the short steps below.

 - From your apps list, open the Play Store.